-The District maintains an aggressive, proactive rehabilitation program for both the regional 1,041-mile collection system and the treatment plant facility.
-MSD assumed ownership and maintenance of the local public collection systems in 1991 and since that time over \$442.2 million has been reinvested back into the system.
+The District maintains an aggressive, proactive rehabilitation program for both the regional 1,130-mile collection system and the treatment plant facility.
+MSD assumed ownership and maintenance of the local public collection systems in 1991 and since that time over \$460.7 million has been re-invested back into the system.

-Plant High Rate Primary Treatment Project
+† Plant High-Rate Primary Treatment Project

 This is the second critical project recommended by the Plant Facilities Plan.
-This \$16.8 million project will provide chemically enhanced primary treatment after the headworks and prior to the plant's biological process.
+This \$17.1 million project will provide chemically enhanced primary treatment after the headworks and prior to the plant's biological process.
 This new process is expected to improve the plant's biological process and in turn, plant effluent quality.
-Construction is well underway with completion expected in Spring 2021.
+Construction is near completion, which is expected in Spring 2022.

-Carrier Bridge Pump Station Replacement
+† Carrier Bridge Pump Station Replacement

-This \$28 million project is for the replacement of the Carrier Bridge Pump Station.
-The Carrier Bridge is the District's largest pump station and serves significant areas of Buncombe County and northern Henderson County.
+This \$42.5 million project is for the replacement of the Carrier Bridge Pump Station.
+Carrier

+Bridge is the District's largest pump station and serves significant areas of Buncombe and northern Henderson Counties.
 Its current capacity is 22 MGD and will be expanded to 36 MGD with the ability to be further expanded in the future.
-Design is currently underway, with construction expected to begin by early 2022.
+Design is currently underway, with construction expected to begin by Spring 2023.